 You can also do snorkeling and fishing tours or sunrise photography tours that bring you to small fishing villages.
 Here, you’ll see these fishermen out in their traditional wooden boats at the crack of dawn as they begin the day’s work.

-Top tip: Visiting early in the morning or at sunset is best for perfect views.
+Top Tip: Visiting early in the morning or at sunset is best for perfect views.

-35. Get Some Tailored Suits Made To Fit in Hoi An
+35. Get Some Tailored Suits Made to Fit in Hoi An

 You will have to stick around for a few days to return for more measurements and to give the thumbs up to work done.
 But after three days, you will have a totally unique suit, dress, skirt, or even swimsuit made to fit.